kintone-labs/kintone-cli/README.md

 If the flag --quick existed, CLI will use all default variable for other flags.
 You can override some by setting its flag like:
 ``
-kintone-node-cli create-template --quick -- type Plugin ``
+kintone-node-cli create-template --quick --type Plugin ``

+If value is set for flag --preset, CLI will use preset variable to create folder.
+If both flag --preset and --quick is set, the config will be merge from both --quick config and --preset config.

+Current supported preset:
+- React
+- ReactTS

 CLI will require following input information.
 If any piece of info is skipped default value will be auto assigned:
 - Type: customization or plugin